 Funny and Random Story: I even went on a first date, only using Google translate to communicate.
 It was a little challenging but so much fun too.
 Oh well!
 He was cute and a gentleman.
 I guess that worked!
 Just one example of a solo female traveler adventure in Turkey.

 Turkey has two main influences: European and Asian

-The Bosphorus, which connects the Sea of Marmara to the Black Sea, divides the city into a European, Thracian side—comprising the historic and economic centers (a more touristic area where you will find some of the top places to visit such as Hagia Sophia, Topkapi Palace, Sultan Admed Square, Blue Mosque, the famous Istikal street in Taksim and much more…the architecture alone makes the trip worthwhile) and an Asian, Anatolian side—a more local and residential area in my experience, which I personally loved.
+The Bosphorus, which connects the Sea of Marmara to the Black Sea, divides the city into a European, Thracian side—comprising the historic and economic centers (a more touristic area where you will find some of the top places to visit such as Hagia Sophia, Topkapi Palace, Sultan Ahmed Square, Blue Mosque, the famous Istiklal street in Taksim and much more…the architecture alone makes the trip worthwhile) and an Asian, Anatolian side—a more local and residential area in my experience, which I personally loved.

-The food culture is super impressive
+The food culture in Turkey is super impressive

 Yes, you do need a visa to enter Turkey, but it’s super easy to obtain.
 You can get it online or on the spot at the airport (or in my case at the border, since I entered Turkey on a bus from Varna Bulgaria to Istanbul).
 As someone with an American passport, I paid $25 on the spot, but costs will vary by country.

 The Turkish people are super patriotic